-To perform this exercise you need to find a strong barbell, two weight plates, and a flat gym bench.
-Put the barbell along with weight plates on the stand of the bench.
-Lie flat on the bench and your both feet should be on the floor.
-Keeping feet on the floor will support you during performing the bench press.
-By not putting both feet on the floor you will increase the risk of a gym accident that is what you may need to take in mind while performing this workout.
+Keeping your feet on the floor will support you while performing the bench press.
+Not putting both feet on the floor may increase the risk of a gym accident; that is what you may need to take in mind while performing this workout.

 Wide grip flat bench press

 The wide grip bench press is a variation of a regular flat bench press.
-In this exercise, athletes use more wide grip than regular lifts.
-A wide grip bench press improves the strength of pec muscles.
-Strong pec muscles improve the lifting strength of the chest.
-Triceps and shoulder muscles are also targetted by wide grip bench press.
+In this exercise, athletes use more wide grip than standard lifts.
+This workpout improves the strength of pec muscles.

 How to perform the wide grip bench press

-Lay on the bench and your feet must on the ground.
+Lay on the bench, and your feet must be on the ground.
 Grab the barbell with maximum suitable grip.
 Unracked the barbell.
-Now barbell is in your hands that is the starting position.
-Lower the barbell with weight towards your base of the chest by using your strength.
+Now barbell is in your hands; that is the starting position.
+Lower the barbell with weight towards the base of the chest by using your strength.
 After it reaches the line of chest nipples, lift it again upwards and repeat the process.

 Barbell narrow grip flat bench press

-Narrow grip flat bench is a type of bench press exercise.
+A narrow grip flat bench is a type of bench press exercise.
 It is an impressive exercise that can give you strong triceps along with improving chest and shoulder muscles.
-Remember too much narrow grip can put high stress on your shoulder muscles which can increase the risks of injury.
+Remember, too much narrow grip can put high stress on your shoulder muscles, increasing the risks of injury.

 How to perform narrow grip flat bench press

 Performing method of narrow grip flat press is just like wide grip flat bench press.
-Lay on the bench with both feet on the floor and lift the barbell by putting your grip on the rod.
-As the name shows you need to make a narrow grip to perform this exercise.
-Another process of this workout is the same as a wide grip.
-After lifting the barbell lower the barbell towards the chest base and then slowly lift it away from the chest to the starting position.
+Lay on the bench with both feet on the floor and lift the barbell by fixing your grip on the rod.
+As the name shows, you need to make a narrow grip to perform this exercise.
+Process of this workout is the same as a wide grip.
+After lifting the barbell, lower the barbell towards the chest base and slowly lift it away from the chest to the starting position.
 That is the one rep and do some more for muscle benefits.